dotnet/arcade/Documentation/Darc.md

 ## get

-Query for a collection of DependencyItems, based on a set of query-parameters including shas, repositories, versions, binaries and dependency names.
+Query for a collection of DependencyItems, based on a set of query-parameters including SHAs, repositories, versions, binaries and dependency names.

 ### Usage